primetype/primetype.github.io/posts/2017-12-03-sharesafe.md

 to create a secret.
 They have decided that `m` participants (0 < `m` <= `n`) are needed to retrieve the Secret.

-Very simple : `n` participants only share their secret keys.
+Very simple : `n` participants only share their public keys.
 All or a subset are needed to recover the secret.

 ## What's with `sharesafe` ?